chetanpandey1266/amazon-clone/README.md

   - A Product Page that can be used to display the product
   - Individual basket for each user
   - Payment options, etc.

+And Yeah I had also not changed the title 😅
-[App Url](https://clone-ee4f5.web.app/) : Click on this and have a look
+[📎app url](https://clone-ee4f5.web.app/) : Click on this and have a look😊